$0 India → Germany Blue Card Guide — Quick-Start Checklist

 1. A job offer letter clearly stating the role is in IT, the salary, and the start date

-2. Two to three reference letters from previous employers structured around technical knowledge demonstration
+2. Detailed reference letters from previous employers describing your technical proficiencies and project involvement

 5. Your employment history with clear dates, roles, and brief descriptions confirming IT scope